 Blue Lake International Southern Winds

-The 2020 International Southern Winds is comprised of the instrumentation found in a traditional symphonic wind ensemble, with woodwind, brass and percussion sections.
+The 2021 International Southern Winds is comprised of the instrumentation found in a traditional symphonic wind ensemble, with woodwind, brass, and percussion sections.
 The group's repertoire will range from traditional American symphonic literature to orchestral transcriptions and classic marches, such as Sousa's Stars and Stripes Forever.

-The Southern Winds participate in the Blue Lake in France Program, where they are joined by approximately 30 French student musicians for a 5 day cultural residency in historic Figeac, France.
+The Southern Winds participate in the Blue Lake in France Program, where they are joined by approximately 30 French student musicians for a five-day cultural residency in historic Figeac, France.
 Each of the groups in the Blue Lake International Exchange Program will visit five to seven towns (hosting communities) in Europe.
-Tentative countries for the 2019 International Southern Winds are Germany, Italy, and France.
+Tentative countries for the 2021 International Southern Winds are Germany, Luxembourg, and France.

 Cynthia Swan-Eagan and Michael Eagan, Co-Musical Directors